mlcommons/cm4abtf/docs/test-abtf-model/README.md

-# Collective Mind interface and automation for ABTF
+# Automating ABTF model benchmarking using CM

 This repository contains [MLCommons CM](https://github.com/mlcommons/ck) automation recipes to make it easier to prepare and benchmark different versions of ABTF models